 Next time you go to reach for that bag of Purina, Nutrena or Sweet Feed mix, stop and think of the damage it's doing and the health it's robbing your horse of.
 Put it down, and back away slowly...
 It's a waste of money in every way.

-There are plenty of good products out there like Arizona Copper Complete, California Trace Minerals or get a custom mix for your hay with HorseTech.com.
+There are plenty of ok products out there like Arizona Copper Complete, California Trace Minerals or get a custom mix for your hay with HorseTech.com.
 These are put together with a lot of thought to how different minerals affect the horse and also the absorption of other minerals from the diet and exclude iron as it is already in abundance in most equine diets.
 The hooves, coat and hair are the last things to get nutrients as they are least important to survival (organs first).
-If there are noticeable issues with any of these parts of the horse, there is almost always a nutrient deficiency or imbalace of some sort.
+If there are noticeable issues with any of these parts of the horse, there is almost always a nutrient deficiency, imbalace or digestive issue of some sort.
 Bioavailable minerals will help fulfill the needs of the body and also the needs of the skin, hair and nails.
 You will be able to see these definciencies easily by rough hair coat, manes and tails that "rust" out, brittle/cracked hooves, skin conditions such as rain rot, scratches and so on.
 A horse that has all the needs met nutritionally will have a lustrous, deep, SOFT coat through all seasons, slick, smooth hooves and the same color mane and tail throughout (unless its a breed or color that naturally has different colors).
+Now, they should be able to get MOST of these bio-available nutrients from hay and unimproved pasture.
+The less pasture they have, the more we need to supplement their diet.
+If you don't have 30 acres, you need to supplement!
+The following are some natural, nutrient dense foods to use!

 Herbs have been used for thousands of years to cure diseases and ailments.
 They are chock full of naturally chelated minerals, vitamins and compounds that have great medicinal value.
 Some of these compounds are even chemically produced in mass amounts for common pain killers, antibiotics and other prescribed medicines.